JBGruber/rollama/README.md

 query("Why is the sky blue?
 Answer with one sentence.")
 #>
 #> ── Answer from llama3.2:3b-instruct-q4_1 ───────────────────────────────────────
-#> The sky looks blue because when sunlight comes into our world, it bounces off
+#> The Earth's sky looks blue because of something called light, which bounces off
-#> tiny things in the air and makes our eyes see that color!
+#> tiny things in the air and comes back to us as blue!
 ```

 ## Easy query generation